Valerian

 Does valerian root cause euphoria?

-Sedatives are compounds that calm people, reduce anxiety, decrease awareness of one's surroundings, or lessen one's physical ability.
+Sedatives are compounds that calm people, reduce stress, decrease awareness of one's surroundings, or lessen one's physical ability.
 These substances may cause perceptual changes especially dreams or cause feelings of euphoria.
 Psychoactive plants and compounds in this group include poppy, valerian, and passionflower.

-Is Valerian an anti inflammatory?
+Is Valerian an joint comfort?

 Is valerian root a muscle relaxer?